In this article:

 - Optimization (achieving design goals)

-Master’s Degree in Industrial Engineering
+Master’s Degree in Industrial Engineering – Two Year Duration

 The Master’s Degree in Industrial Engineering prepares students to enter management and leadership roles in the field.
 In addition to qualifying for industrial engineer and industrial production manager positions in a variety of businesses, they may find themselves working as supply chain managers or health and safety managers.
 Concentration options in master’s programs may include operations research, logistics and transportation systems, quality engineering and management, engineering management, and manufacturing systems.